leechristie/advent-of-code-2025/README.md

 My solve times are given in GMT.
 Puzzles unlock at 5:00 a.m.
 Subtract 5 hours to get AoC standard timezone.

 Runtimes benchmarked on Apple M4 Pro with 24 GB unified memory.
-Excludes disk access time as input is cached in memory for benchmarking, but do include all input parsing in timing.
+Benchmarking excludes disk access time, as input is cached in memory for benchmarking, but does include all input parsing in timing.
 Runtimes not split between Part 1 and Part 2 because of shared pre-processing steps included in runtime.
 All rounded to 2 sig. fig.